raphaeloneves/drover-api/README.md

 swagger/v1/swagger.yaml
 ```

-To access the endpoint live documentation, run the project locally or via Docker, and access the [swagger-ui](http://localhost:3000/api-docs) page.
+You can access a live documentation after running the project and accessing the [swagger-ui](http://localhost:3000/api-docs) page.

 ## Test suite